How to Write a Rough Draft for an Essay?

 Because of this, we recommend that you stop focusing on word count, headings, and other formatting guidelines at first.
 Just try to do some freewriting and brainstorm to lay down the ideas on which the draft will be based.
 You can then align the content with structural elements and create a final draft as the end result.

-Write the Body First
+Write the Rough Draft Body First

 Write Section by Section

-Now that you know a bit more about starting your draft, you can create the first rough draft, one section at a time.
+Now that you know more about starting your draft, you can create the first rough draft, one section at a time.
 After you write down the first few topic ideas, you move on by creating a body heading.

 Include Citations as You Go